 Main Differences Between Free Climbing and Free Solo

 The principal difference between free climbing and free solo is the use of protective gear.
-While free climbing requires the use of a rope, harness, and quickdraw and/or traditional gear (or in the case of bouldering a crash pad), free solo climbing offers no protection against falls.
+While free climbing requires the use of a rope, harness, and quickdraw and/or traditional gear or rack (or in the case of bouldering a crash pad), free solo climbing offers no protection against falls.

 For that reason, the mental strength required and the risk that you must assume when free soloing greatly exceeds that required for free climbing.

 As you can probably infer by now, free solo presents much, much higher risks than free climbing.
 While free climbing, in certain cases, can result in fatal accidents, the vast majority of falls and mishaps result in little or no injury.
 The most common climbing injuries incurred when free climbing are sprained ankles or bumps and bruises.
 On the other hand, free solo climbing injuries tend to be very serious (fractured fingers/ broken bones) or even fatal.

 Hence we strongly recommend not to imitate what is done by these professional climbers who undergo an immense amount of personal and home rock climbing training and workout with coaches to get to where they are.

 Gear Needed for Free Climbing vs. Free Solo

 Another main difference between free climbing and free solo is the amount of material needed for each discipline.
 On the one hand, you really only need climbing shoes and climbing chalk to be able to free solo.
 On the other hand, much more material is needed for free climbing.
 If you’re bouldering, you’ll only need a crash pad, but for sport or traditional climbing, the necessary material also includes a harness, ATC belay device, a rope, quickdraw or nuts and cams, and usually a helmet.